 In each year of their course, students are expected to study a core group of modules and to make up the required normal load for the year by choosing a set of optional modules.
 There is a choice of optional modules available and there may be requirements to be satisfied by the choices: that a minimum number be chosen from a specific list.

 Our courses offer a balance of core material delivered through lectures, small-group seminars and hands-on laboratory sessions.
 Approximately a quarter of your time is spent in timetabled classes, with the remainder being used for private study, completing assignments and projects, and practical work in the dedicated computing laboratories, which are open 24/7.

 Your performance on most modules will be assessed by a combination of coursework and written examination.
 The coursework may be individual or group work involving programming, research, writing and presentation.
 The final-year project work is fully assessed by a presentation and project reports.
-Each year contributes to the final degree classification, typically in the ratio of 10:30:60 for a BSc degree.
+Each year contributes to the final degree classification, typically in the ratio of 10:20:35:35 for a MEng degree.